 "Seems to me that most of the wannabe 'photojournalist/documentary/reportage' photographers just think that as long as the person is not looking at the camera, then they can hit the grayscale button and it becomes reportage.
 They are wrong" A comment above was posted in response to Part One of this series - simple, yet it highlights the issue with absolute clarity.

-My interpretation of a reportage and documentary wedding photographer - or wedding photojournalist for that matter, is that they have a finely tuned, well-practiced eye for storytelling - almost a natural ability to be in the right place at the right time.
+My interpretation of a reportage and documentary wedding photographer - or wedding photojournalist for that matter, is that they have a finely tuned, well-practiced eye for storytelling - an ability to be in the right place at the right time.
 Elements such as composition and lighting will be second nature and instinctive with practice.
 Most importantly however, they will understand their customers and their subjects.
 They will successfully create personal, enduring images and not just banal, stereotypical snapshots of the bride's shoes and isolated mugshots of the friends and family.

 This type of coverage is highly relevant and incredibly personal.
 Its images are full of context and emphasise the environment around a subject rather than a simple headshot, which will unquestionably take a customer back to a particular moment with total clarity.
 The end result is a timeless and highly significant body of work that has a strong emotional impact for your clients.

 "Mum hates posing for the camera, so if you can photograph her from the other side of the room in order to get a genuine smile, that'd be great"

 With the correct people skills, you don't need to sneak up or hide from people in order to ‘steal shots’, it really is possible to be accepted as the photographer at the wedding, even by the camera shy and aware.
 However, first you must develop the ability to instantly give people complete faith in your abilities.
 A good social, reportage, documentary or photojournalist wedding photographer will first and foremost have excellent people skills, an asset that is too regularly overlooked in the wedding photography business.